-Rochester, NY, also made the list.
-The median home value is$73,800, and after dipping slightly in 2018 are rising again.
+1. Start by looking at Rochester.
+The median home value is $207,009, and prices have risen by over 15% in the past year.
 It's economy is the second largest in the state, but the still-reasonable housing prices make it an ideal city for a first-time flipper who doesn't have much cash to invest.

-Buffalo has a hot housing market.
-Median home values went up 15.0% last year and will go up another 11.2% in 2019.
-Median home values are $86,000, which is a fraction of the cost of investing elsewhere.
+2. Buffalo has a hot housing market.
+Median home values went up 18% last year.
+At $203,492, median home values are a fraction of the cost of investing elsewhere.
 Millennials have been the largest demographic moving into the area, and as they settle down and start families they drive housing demand.

 3. Check out Yonkers.
 While median homes are expensive, they're still cheaper than neighboring New York City.